Making great literacy lessons easy. Why join Plazoom?

 It’s the moment when the headteacher or the literacy coordinator pops the question, “Who wants to organise World Book Day this year?”

-Whether you are the sort of person to jump up and down with your hand in the air squealing, “Pick me!” or whether you were the last to slip further down in your chair, you will want to do the best for your school and especially the children.
+Whether you are the sort of person to jump up and down with your hand in the air, squealing, “Pick me!”, or were just the last to slip further down in your chair, you will want to do the best for your school and especially the children.

 What is World Book Day?

-First things first, World Book Day is a charity “on a mission to help change children’s lives by making reading together and reading for pleasure a habit for life,” according to their website.
+World Book Day is all about promoting reading for pleasure and giving every child the chance to have a book of their own.
+It’s a charity “on a mission to help change children’s lives by making reading together and reading for pleasure a habit for life.”

-Apparently, the OECD (Organisation for Economic Cooperation and Development) has found that reading for pleasure is the single biggest indicator of success in life.
+Reading for pleasure isn’t just fun – it’s powerful.
+Research from the OECD (Organisation for Economic Cooperation and Development) shows that enjoying books is the single biggest indicator of success in life.
+It's even more predictive than family background, income or educational circumstances.

 Get each kid reading